top of page

 • Safeguard The Time: Make sure there is a good 90-120 minute slot in the agenda that isn’t going to make the rest of the day rushed or overwhelm attendees (if this is not possible, better to stay conventional)

-• Context Is King: Think carefully about what happens before and after the keynote.
-This should be true for any speech—like not talking about disappointing results just before an “inspirational” keynote—but for this format, which should be the main course of a 3-4 hour morning/afternoon, it is vital.
+• Context Is Queen: Think carefully about what happens before and after the keynote.
+This should be true for any speech—like not talking about disappointing results just before an “inspirational” keynote—but it is vital for this format, which should be the main course of a 3-4 hour morning/afternoon.
 Precision in matching content to context ensures a more transformative experience.

 • Design For Engagement: Make sure your speaker can wield powerful immersive techniques without making a fool of themselves (or worse, an audience member): intriguing stories, vulnerability blended with strength, electric presence on stage, and most importantly, innovative experiential and immersive elements (I have an arsenal of games, visualizations, exercises, music, video content, etc.)